Bogusław Oblewski: Later years

-Management
+Managerial career

-After his playing career Oblewski held 14 different managerial jobs with 10 different clubs.
-He started his managerial career in 1996 with Stomil Olsztyn, his only management job in the top tier, before managing in the lower leagues with Pomezania Malbork (twice), Jeziorak Iława, Hutnik Nowa Huta (twice), Okęcie Warszawa (three times), Mazowsze Grójec, Ruch Wysokie Mazowieckie, Narew Ostrołęka, Orkan Rumia and AP Żyrardowianka Żyrardów.
-He retired from management in 2012 with his final job being with AP Żyrardowianka Żyrardów.
+After his playing career, Oblewski held 14 different managerial jobs with 10 different clubs.
+He started his managerial career in 1996 with Stomil Olsztyn, his only management job in the top tier, before managing in the lower leagues with Pomezania Malbork (twice), Jeziorak Iława, Hutnik Nowa Huta (twice), Okęcie Warsaw (three times), Mazowsze Grójec, Ruch Wysokie Mazowieckie, Narew Ostrołęka, Orkan Rumia and Żyrardowianka Żyrardów.
+He retired from management in 2012 with his final job being with Żyrardowianka Żyrardów.

 Personal life

 He was born in Kraśnik Fabryczny (later known as Kraśnik) on 11 October 1957, but moved to Bęczyn in February the following year.
 His parents are Stanisław Oblewski and Krystyna Oblewska.
 His father worked as a tailor, with his grandfather, Florian, being one of the many potters in Bęczyn.
 His uncle, Józef Oblewski, was a soldier in the home army during World War II.
-Shortly after WWII he was killed by a group of sympathizers of the new Communist Government.
-He married his wife Teresa on 20 October 1979.
-Together they have four daughters, Aleksanrda born in Poznań and Natalia, Lena and Wiktoria all born in Gdańsk.
+Shortly after WWII, he was killed by a group of sympathizers of the new Communist Government.

+Oblewski married his wife Teresa on 20 October 1979.
+Together they have four daughters, Aleksandra, born in Poznań and Natalia, Lena and Wiktoria, all born in Gdańsk.
 He currently lives in Wrzeszcz, Gdańsk.